The Style Where Design Meets Function . . . Or Does It?

 Here are the most common secondary features in this style:

 While single-level dwellings are possible, most Bauhaus single-family homes are at least two stories.

 Think about it: is it really the best use of space to only build one level on a lot you already own?
 You might as well expand upward to maximize all available space.

 Because of its innate ability to maximize space, the Bauhaus style is also popular with apartment developers and others who build more “communal” housing.
 It’s very common, especially in Europe, to see Bauhaus buildings with upwards of ten floors.

-At 2 stories tall, this Modern style home with obvious Bauhaus influences (other than the curved wall) is typical of the multi-story design of the German-origin architectural style (Plan #149-1455).
+At 2 stories tall, this 4-bedroom, 3.5-bath Modern style home with obvious Bauhaus influences is typical of the multi-story design of the German-origin architectural style (Plan #195-1185).

 Large Window Facades